patronstudio/think-artfully-old/README.md

-# Old Think Artfully (Three Blink Mice) site used for redirects
+# Old Think Artfully (Three Blink Mice) site used for redirects.